 • Conclusion of a change agreement with the medical institution to which the review is entrusted and submission of the revised procedure manual and list of committee members (GCP, Article 30)

 The GCP requires that the same clinical trial review committee continuously conduct investigations and deliberations from the start to the end of the clinical trial (GCP Article 27, Paragraph 1, Guidance 2).
-Therefore, in both 1. and 2. of your question, a clinical trial that has been reviewed by the Clinical Trial Review Committee D as to whether it is appropriate to start the clinical trial must be reviewed by the said Clinical Trial Review Committee until the trial is completed.
-In other words, it is not possible to entrust the review to the Clinical Trial Review Committee established solely by Hospital Director A (including Case 2.) from the middle of a clinical trial.
+Therefore, in both 1. and 2. of your question, a clinical trial that has been reviewed by the Clinical Trial Review Committee D as to whether or not it is appropriate to start the clinical trial must be reviewed by that committee until the trial is completed.
+In other words, it is not possible to entrust the review to a Clinical Trial Review Committee established solely by Hospital Chairperson A (including Case 2.) from the middle of a clinical trial.

 Share this page